 This type of contract also lets you leave your supplier more easily, without large exit fees.

-What Do You Need to Switch Business Energy?
+What Information Do You Need to Switch Business Energy?

-2. Your current supplier name: found on your energy bill or meter
+- Current supplier details: found on your energy bill or meter

-3. Your annual or monthly energy usage in kWh: this is on your bill and helps our team find you the most accurate deal
+- Annual energy usage (kWh): this is on your bill and helps our team find you the most accurate deal